Ford Motor (NYSE:F) Shares Down 0.6%

-F has been the topic of several recent analyst reports.
-Barclays boosted their target price on shares of Ford Motor from $15.00 to $16.00 and gave the company an “overweight” rating in a research note on Thursday, April 11th.
-Morgan Stanley boosted their target price on Ford Motor from $15.00 to $16.00 and gave the stock an “overweight” rating in a research report on Tuesday, February 13th.
-Redburn Atlantic initiated coverage on Ford Motor in a report on Wednesday, January 24th.
-They set a “sell” rating and a $10.00 target price on the stock.
-Piper Sandler began coverage on shares of Ford Motor in a research report on Friday, March 15th.
-They set a “neutral” rating and a $13.00 price objective for the company.
-Finally, Citigroup boosted their price target on Ford Motor from $16.00 to $18.00 and gave the company a “buy” rating in a report on Thursday, May 2nd.
-One research analyst has rated the stock with a sell rating, nine have issued a hold rating and four have assigned a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of $13.74.
+F has been the subject of a number of recent research reports.
+Citigroup increased their price target on shares of Ford Motor from $16.00 to $18.00 and gave the stock a “buy” rating in a research note on Thursday, May 2nd.
+Barclays upped their price objective on shares of Ford Motor from $15.00 to $16.00 and gave the stock an “overweight” rating in a research report on Thursday, April 11th.
+Sanford C. Bernstein assumed coverage on shares of Ford Motor in a research report on Thursday.
+They set an “outperform” rating and a $16.00 price objective for the company.
+Morgan Stanley upped their price objective on shares of Ford Motor from $15.00 to $16.00 and gave the stock an “overweight” rating in a research report on Tuesday, February 13th.
+Finally, Redburn Atlantic assumed coverage on shares of Ford Motor in a research report on Wednesday, January 24th.
+They set a “sell” rating and a $10.00 price objective for the company.
+One research analyst has rated the stock with a sell rating, nine have given a hold rating and five have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has an average rating of “Hold” and an average price target of $13.89.

-Ford Motor (NYSE:F – Get Free Report) last announced its earnings results on Wednesday, April 24th.
-The auto manufacturer reported $0.49 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.42 by $0.07.
+Ford Motor (NYSE:F – Get Free Report) last posted its earnings results on Wednesday, April 24th.
+The auto manufacturer reported $0.49 earnings per share for the quarter, beating the consensus estimate of $0.42 by $0.07.
 Ford Motor had a net margin of 2.21% and a return on equity of 17.63%.
-The company had revenue of $42.78 billion during the quarter, compared to analysts’ expectations of $42.93 billion.
-During the same quarter in the previous year, the business posted $0.63 earnings per share.
-Ford Motor’s quarterly revenue was up 3.1% on a year-over-year basis.
-On average, analysts forecast that Ford Motor will post 1.96 earnings per share for the current year.
+The firm had revenue of $42.78 billion during the quarter, compared to the consensus estimate of $42.93 billion.
+During the same period last year, the firm posted $0.63 EPS.
+The firm’s revenue for the quarter was up 3.1% on a year-over-year basis.
+As a group, equities analysts forecast that Ford Motor will post 1.97 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Monday, June 3rd.
-Stockholders of record on Wednesday, May 8th will be issued a dividend of $0.15 per share.
-This represents a $0.60 annualized dividend and a dividend yield of 4.89%.
-The ex-dividend date of this dividend is Tuesday, May 7th.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, June 3rd.
+Shareholders of record on Wednesday, May 8th will be issued a dividend of $0.15 per share.
+The ex-dividend date is Tuesday, May 7th.
+This represents a $0.60 annualized dividend and a yield of 4.95%.
 Ford Motor’s dividend payout ratio (DPR) is currently 61.86%.

-In other news, CAO Mark Kosman sold 26,898 shares of the business’s stock in a transaction on Wednesday, March 6th.
-The stock was sold at an average price of $12.53, for a total transaction of $337,031.94.
-Following the completion of the transaction, the chief accounting officer now owns 7,102 shares of the company’s stock, valued at approximately $88,988.06.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Corporate insiders own 0.80% of the company’s stock.
+In other news, CAO Mark Kosman sold 26,898 shares of Ford Motor stock in a transaction dated Wednesday, March 6th.
+The shares were sold at an average price of $12.53, for a total transaction of $337,031.94.
+Following the completion of the sale, the chief accounting officer now directly owns 7,102 shares in the company, valued at $88,988.06.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+0.80% of the stock is currently owned by insiders.

 Institutional Investors Weigh In On Ford Motor

-Hedge funds have recently modified their holdings of the company.
-Sequoia Financial Advisors LLC boosted its position in shares of Ford Motor by 15.0% during the 4th quarter.
-Sequoia Financial Advisors LLC now owns 342,150 shares of the auto manufacturer’s stock valued at $4,171,000 after purchasing an additional 44,581 shares in the last quarter.
-Pearl River Capital LLC boosted its position in shares of Ford Motor by 174.2% during the 3rd quarter.
-Pearl River Capital LLC now owns 332,161 shares of the auto manufacturer’s stock valued at $4,125,000 after purchasing an additional 211,037 shares in the last quarter.
-Axxcess Wealth Management LLC boosted its position in shares of Ford Motor by 616.0% during the 3rd quarter.
-Axxcess Wealth Management LLC now owns 300,951 shares of the auto manufacturer’s stock valued at $3,738,000 after purchasing an additional 258,920 shares in the last quarter.
-Public Sector Pension Investment Board boosted its position in shares of Ford Motor by 11.9% during the 3rd quarter.
-Public Sector Pension Investment Board now owns 421,118 shares of the auto manufacturer’s stock valued at $5,230,000 after purchasing an additional 44,805 shares in the last quarter.
-Finally, CVA Family Office LLC bought a new stake in shares of Ford Motor during the 4th quarter valued at about $56,000.
-Institutional investors and hedge funds own 58.74% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of F. Financial Synergies Wealth Advisors Inc. grew its holdings in Ford Motor by 1,997.9% in the first quarter.
+Financial Synergies Wealth Advisors Inc. now owns 2,035 shares of the auto manufacturer’s stock valued at $27,000 after purchasing an additional 1,938 shares during the period.
+Whittier Trust Co. of Nevada Inc. grew its holdings in Ford Motor by 835.9% in the fourth quarter.
+Whittier Trust Co. of Nevada Inc. now owns 2,059 shares of the auto manufacturer’s stock valued at $25,000 after purchasing an additional 1,839 shares during the period.
+Fortis Group Advisors LLC grew its holdings in Ford Motor by 100.0% in the fourth quarter.
+Fortis Group Advisors LLC now owns 2,172 shares of the auto manufacturer’s stock valued at $26,000 after purchasing an additional 1,086 shares during the period.
+Voisard Asset Management Group Inc. purchased a new stake in Ford Motor during the fourth quarter worth approximately $27,000.
+Finally, Milestone Investment Advisors LLC purchased a new stake in Ford Motor during the third quarter worth approximately $27,000.
+58.74% of the stock is currently owned by hedge funds and other institutional investors.

 Ford Motor Company develops, delivers, and services a range of Ford trucks, commercial cars and vans, sport utility vehicles, and Lincoln luxury vehicles worldwide.
 It operates through Ford Blue, Ford Model e, and Ford Pro; Ford Next; and Ford Credit segments.
 The company sells Ford and Lincoln vehicles, service parts, and accessories through distributors and dealers, as well as through dealerships to commercial fleet customers, daily rental car companies, and governments.